-by Margie Batek, MSW, LCSW, Social Work Supervisor in the Emergency Department at St. Louis Children’s Hospital
+Written by Margie Batek, MSW, LCSW, social work supervisor in the Emergency Department at St. Louis Children’s Hospital

 The pilot study conducted by the emergency unit social workers has indicated that the mentor working with these children has seen significant progress in the patient’s development of conflict resolution skills, anger management skills, the ability to connect consequences to decisions they have made and to recognize their control of situations based on their actions.

 Even a minimal amount of intervention has the ability to impact the trajectory of these children’s lives.

 Homicide is a major cause of death for children ages 10–24.
 Many of the children who have been the victim of interpersonal violence will go on to initiate violence toward others leading to unsafe communities and further injury and death.

 As a level one trauma center in an inner city location this public health issue is significant, and addressing it can positively impact not only the children and their families, but the communities we serve as well.

 - We serve children ages 8–19 years who have been involved in interpersonal violence.
 Each is offered a mentor, if they were residents of St. Louis City or St. Louis County.